canonical/sphinx-docs-starter-pack/sp-docs/docs/rtd.rst

 If you get any errors, check the build log for indications on what the problem is.

 If your project was imported from a private repository, your initial build will fail because Read the Docs won't have access to clone the repository.
-You need to copy your project's private key from Read the Docs and add it as a deploy key to the repository, then re-run the build again in Read the Docs.
+You need to copy your project's private key from Read the Docs and add it as a deploy key to the repository, then re-run the build in Read the Docs.

 Configure the webhook
 ---------------------